 Our pastor is touchable.
 We don’t follow a celebrity or a wanna-be.
 He doesn’t dress like Hollywood, and doesn’t preach with a preacher’s voice.
 He knows what it’s like to have his car break down, his children fighting in the store, and to come to church with a dirty old car.
 He knows how to change his own brakes, oil, stretch a penny, and how to make use of whatever is at hand.
 What you see is what you get.
 Feel free to call John today at (214) 733-3069.

-We have unholy people doing ministry and know it.
-The truth is, every church has unholy people filling every position–because they are all people…even the pastor.
+We have imperfect people doing ministry and know it.
+The truth is, every church has imperfect people filling every position because they are all people.
+Even the pastor.
 The only requirement for ministry (except with children and youth) is that the person is growing in their relationship with the God of the Bible.
 We are responsible to have strong enough relationships with each other to know that each of us are growing, encouraging one another on to good deeds.
 It is only through Jesus are we made righteous.